emmy-1/subscriber_cancellations/README.md

 ## :mag_right: Future Work
 There are some few changes and implementation i would work on in the future, hiwever i will mention them here and tell you why. this future work are based on how the program is build

+Please take note of the following:
-1. ocretration are triggeredd in 2 places: in databricks :that is the file `Datebase connection.py` and dbt models in airflow. in future work i plan to move all orchestration into airflow. so that a centrailsed view of the pipline will be done.
+1. Orchestrations are currently being triggered in two places: in Databricks (specifically in the file `Database connection.py` and `Subscriber cancellation dlt`) and in DBT models in Airflow.
+In the future, the plan is to transition all orchestrations to Airflow to create a centralized view of the pipeline.
+2. Expanding on the first point, this setup has resulted in a messy code base, with some scripts only functioning in Databricks and others only in a normal integrated development environment (IDE).
+The aim is to refactor the code to function exclusively in a personal IDE without the need to transition to Databricks.
+3. There is a pressing need to rewrite the read me, as it may be difficult for beginners to understand.
+4. Finally, there is a need to learn how to organize the code into a single container so that everything functions in one location.
+Docker will be utilized for this purpose in the future.